Founder and CEO

 Jim Penman is a franchise industry icon, and probably one of the first names mentioned when the general public think of franchising in Australia.

 The Jim's Mowing system was started "with $24 and an urgent need to pay the rent" in 1982, and is now the largest lawn mowing franchise in the world.
-With around 2,200 franchisees the Jims Group is Australia's largest franchise network.
+With over 3,630 franchisees the Jims Group is Australia's largest franchise network.

-The Jim's brand now adorns 30 different business systems, from antennas and appliance repairs to wardrobes and window cleaning.
+The Jim's brand now adorns 45 different business systems, from antennas and appliance repairs to wardrobes and window cleaning.
 The distinctive Jim's brand and customer management systems made famous in lawn mowing have been cleverly leveraged into other home services applications in a way and to an extent that is unique in the world.
 Jim Penman is one of the pioneers of service franchising in Australia.
+Click Here to download Jims book "Every Customer a Raving Fan".

 Tom Potter established the Eagle Boys Pizza system in Queensland, and built it to a major chain of 170 stores across Australia and NZ before selling his NZ business to Pizza Hut.